The 7-Step ESG Reporting Process

 For privately held companies, while the information is a bit more difficult to discern, evidence suggests that public companies are leaning on private companies – typically suppliers to their organization – to get their ship in order.
 “Sustainability reporting is becoming widespread across both public and private sectors….
 However, standardizing key elements of sustainability reporting across the public and private sectors is undoubtedly difficult.”
 (The International Institute for Sustainable Development (IISD))

 The bottom line: developing an ESG report or sustainability report is good business.
+Learn the top reasons why companies create an ESG report.

-The 7-Step ESG Report Process:
+The 7-Step ESG Report Process

 To begin the process, it’s important to focus on the science of the ESG report or sustainability report.
 The Science behind any report includes a few key components that must be addressed before the Art of the ESG report takes over.